rajeshm7910/apigee-internal-idp/README.md

 cd /opt/apigee/customer/application/apigee-internal-idp/tomcat-ssl/
 ```

 3. Create a JKS file containing the cert and key.
-You must specify a keystore for this mode that contains a cert signed by a CA.For an example of creating a JKS file, see Configuring TLS/SSL for Edge On Premises.
+You must specify a keystore for this mode that contains a cert signed by a CA. For an example of creating a JKS file, see Configuring TLS/SSL for Edge On Premises.

 4. Make the JKS file owned by the "apigee" user:
 ```